 The master's thesis process provides an optional opportunity for you to work with a faculty mentor to develop and conduct original research.

-Learn more about faculty research taking place in labs within our department.
+Learn more about faculty research taking place in labs within our department and how you can get involved.

-The master's (MS) education program in Communicative Sciences and Disorders (CSD) at New York University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
+The master's (MS) education program in speech-language pathology (residential and distance education) at New York University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.

 Council on Academic Accreditation (CAA)